 In Florida real estate transactions only a buyer broker can legally negotiate for the lowest price and best terms for the buyers.

 Florida Buyer Broker takes care of the buyers’ best interest throughout the purchase process.
-Only working with a buyer broker your financial status and motivation to buy remain confidential.
+Only working with a buyer broker will your financial status and motivation to buy remain confidential.
 Florida Buyer Broker always takes the buyer’s side of the real estate purchase transaction.

 Florida Statutes 475.278, says there are 9 Fiduciary duties Florida Buyer Broker owes to buyer clients.
 Honesty, Loyalty, Confidentiality, Obedience, Full Disclosure, Accounting of all Funds, Skill, Care and Diligence, Presenting all offers, Disclosing all known facts that materially affect the value of residential real property and are not readily observable.